See wonderful architecture, optical illusion galleries, and learn about local ghost stories. Or pick up a new skill!

 Visitors can play the instruments too!

-An excellent 40-minute guided tour (included) highlights through stories and exhibits, how the diversity of races and certain events changed music in Penang!
+An excellent 40-minute guided tour (included with the entrance fees) highlights through stories and exhibits, how the diversity of races and certain events changed music in Penang!

 Read more: Penang National Park (Ultimate Guide) – Spend A Delightful Day Hiking In Nature